marcom04/django-url-shortener/README.md

   * list of active shortened URLs created with related statistics,
   * e-mail notification when a shortened URL expires.

+It includes also a ***very*** basic ReactJS frontend, that can be used only to request a shortened URL anonymously.

 ## Development setup

 ### Prerequisites